 Where to eat

 The tour passes through six coastal towns in Bizkaia.
 Do not stay on the shoreline; instead, walk the streets of these towns for a break enjoying a delicious meal.
 At the restaurants and bars, the atmosphere is lively and the people are really kind.

 The lovely Old Port in Algorta is packed with bustling bars and restaurants, and the beach in Sopela or the ports in Plentzia and Armintza, at the end of the tour, have a lot of places for a snack and a refreshing drink.
 Being by the sea, there is no better choice than grilled fish caught on the day.
 But if you are not a seafood fan, pick a table in one of the many restaurants for other types of food or a plate of assorted pintxos.
 It is up to you!

 After the long walk to Cape Villano, you will probably be hungry on arriving in Armintza.
 You can try katxopo (similar to veal cordon bleu).
 Although it is not a dish typical of seaside resorts, its huge size and affordable price will seduce you.
 Good restaurants are busy, so call to book a table.

 Where to sleep

-The busy touristy area of Uribe Kosta offers different types of accommodations all the way down from Getxo to Armintza: hotels, hostels, lodges and rural homes.
+The busy touristy area of Uribe offers different types of accommodations all the way: hotels, hostels, lodges and rural homes.
 Out of the six towns in the tour, Getxo, with a population of over 78,000 in its four neighbourhoods (Las Arenas, Neguri, Algorta and Romo) has the largest number of bars and restaurants and boasts the most vibrant nightlife.

-For a quieter environment, you can head to smaller towns like Sopela, Gorliz or Armintza.
+For a quieter environment, you can head to smaller towns like Sopela, Gorliz, Armintza or Bakio.
 Book your accommodation in advance, especially in the summer months, since the area can get crowded.